 Chapters on CCU's campus practice either recruitment or Intake.
 There are two forms of recruitment, formal and informal.
 Formal recruitment is often held in the beginning of the fall semester each year for IFC and CPC groups.
-The formal process allows your son or daughter to explore the full range of student organizations and activities.
-However, throughout the remainder of the calendar year, both men and women will have the opportunity to meet and interact with fraternity and sorority members.
-The Membership Intake process to join an NPHC organization occurs at various times throughout the year at the discretion of each organization.
-It is heavily encouraged that students do extensive research into the NPHC organizations by visiting their web sites and reading historical documents about each group, prior to contacting the respected organization.
+The formal process allows your student to explore the full range of student organizations and activities.
+However, throughout the remainder of the calendar year, students will have the opportunity to meet and interact with fraternity and sorority members.
+The Membership Intake process to join an NPHC organization or Alpha Psi Lambda occurs at various times throughout the year at the discretion of each organization.
+It is heavily encouraged that students do extensive research into these organizations by visiting their web sites and reading historical documents about each group, prior to contacting the respected organization.

 All fraternity and sorority members experience a period of orientation.
 During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates) and the initiated members.
 ALL FRATERNITY AND SORORITY POLICIES FORBID HAZING, and are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
 This period will assist your student in overcoming some of the concerns about success in college.

 With this in mind, there is a significant time commitment when joining a fraternity or sorority.
 A general "rule of thumb" is that going through a new member process is equivalent to taking an additional 3-credit hour academic class.
 There are many commitments that both new members and initiated members make to their organizations, so it is important that your student talk to members of an organization about the time commitment required in being part of a fraternity or sorority before joining.